 Though you may be like some gardeners who love to hoard gadgets, it is possible to achieve most gardening goals with a basic set of tools.
 Among these, one of the most essential gardening implements is the trusty garden fork.

-Whether you’re a new gardener or a master planter, a garden fork is a must-have tool.
-It can help you dig up weeds, loosen dirt, and remove old, diseased, or dead plants.
+A garden fork is a must-have tool to help you dig up weeds, loosen dirt, and remove old, diseased, or dead plants.
 A garden fork is also well suited for transplanting established plants from one area to another.

 - Hand forks are compact tools suitable for loosening up small patches of dirt around small plants and seedlings, as well as digging up weeds.
 These garden forks typically have three tines.